Fireside Chat & Networking Event (CXO Connect)

 Irving, TX 75039

 It's National Health Informational Technology Week and DFW HIMSS is celebrating in style.
-Come out and join us as we hear from John Delano, the Regional CIO of Advent Health and Dr. Ruben Amarasingham, President & CEO of Pieces Technology.
-John and Dr. Amarasingham will be discussing the role of AI in addressing social determinants.
+Come out and join us as we hear from John Delano, the Regional CIO of Advent Health, Dr. Ruben Amarasingham, President & CEO of Pieces Technology, and Rob Marti, Healthcare Strategist with VMWare.
+They will be discussing the role of AI in addressing social determinants.
 The event will be held at a unique venue, the NYLO hotel in Las Colinas.
 Stay after the fireside chat for a networking social where you can mix and mingle with your healthcare colleagues.
 Register soon, this event is limited.

 John Delano is the Chief Information Officer for the Southwest Region of Adventist Information Technology.
 His responsibilities include overseeing information systems across the four hospitals in the region, integrating computer systems across providers and health systems and directing the technology of major capital projects.
 John has more than 16 years of experience in healthcare information technology and was previously the Chief Information Security Officer at Cook Children's Health Care System and Chief Information Officer of INTEGRIS Health..
 He holds a Master of Science degree in technology management from Oklahoma State University.